 - Severe burns

-Useful Remedies for Cold Sore
+Valuable Remedies for Cold Sore

-- Pure Vanilla Extract
+Pure Vanilla Extract

-- Licorice
+Licorice

-- Whole Milk
+Whole Milk

-- Hydrogen Peroxide
+Hydrogen Peroxide

 Soak a cotton swab in a tablespoon of hydrogen peroxide and hold it on your sore for 5 minutes.
-Dab it around the wound for a few seconds and then rinse off with fresh plain water.
+Dab it around the wound for a few seconds and then rinse with fresh, plain water.
 It acts as a typical disinfectant and reduces the severity of the blister to a great extent.

-- Peppermint Oil
+Peppermint Oil

-- Echinacea Tea
+Echinacea Tea